Curriculum and Programs

 Speech therapy, occupational and physical therapy, and guidance/counseling are also provided to students identified for such services.
 To those students who qualify, an academic gifted/talented enrichment program is provided.
 We also provide Basic Skills services to identified students.
 We also offer induction into the Junior National Honor Society to students who qualify.
 Our extra-curricular programs include: Instrumental Band, Chorus, Homework Club, Art Club, Ceramic Club, Student Council and Volleyball.

 The teaching/learning methods include a mixture of reliance on teacher directed activities and involvement of students in a more active learning environment, to include cooperative learning activities and integrated technology.
 According to students levels of sophistication, they take on projects which require research, drawing, designing, report writing and oral presentation, model making and other ways to indicate their mastery of a lesson or subject.
 Student performance on the New Jersey Statewide Assessment programs is significantly above the state average and other schools of the same DFG.

 The district has entered into a send-receive agreement with the neighboring district on the island to consolidate the instructional programs in the two schools.
-Stone Harbor will house the K-4 programs for both districts and Avalon will house grades 5-8 for the 2011-2012 school year.
+Stone Harbor houses the K-4 programs for both districts and Avalon houses grades 5-8.